|

 expert duped into thinking she works for the CIA, when in fact she is

-removed from that of Sydney Bristow in Alias' first season.
+removed from that of Sydney Bristow in Alias's first season.
 Discovering

-the truth, Nichols' character later joins the real CIA and becomes
+the truth, Nichols's character later joins the real CIA and becomes

 Bristow's protégé, complete with undercover missions and martial arts

-scenes -- which Nichols had to work hard to make realistic, struggling at
+scenes, which Nichols had to work hard on to make appear realistic,

 Although ABC announced the cancellation of Alias effective in May 2006,